-Facts about Laser Hair Removal at home
+Facts About Laser Hair Removal at Home

-How and where is laser done?
+How and where is laser treatment done?

-How does laser work?
+How does laser hair removal work?

 What is the duration of the treatment?
 Does the treatment period differ from person to person?

-What to expect after taking the treatment?
+What should I expect after the treatment?

 What happens during laser hair removal?

 The laser removes the hair by vaporizing it.
-As the small plumes of smoke are caused by it, the sulfur-like smell is sensed by the patients.
-The at-home laser hair removal might not give off such strong aftermaths, although.
-The duration of the treatment depends upon the size of the area that has to be treated.
-For example, the upper lip can take a few minutes.
-Larger areas like the legs and back can take more than an hour.
+You may notice a sulfur-like smell from the small plumes of smoke that result.
+The at-home laser hair removal might not give off such strong odors.
+The duration of the treatment depends on the size of the treatment area.
+For example, the upper lip can take a few minutes, while larger areas like the legs and back can take more than an hour.

 Is there downtime?